RoshanPanahi2019/Datascience/README.md

-This repostitory is dedicated to innovative applications of artificial intelligence in construction industry, to help move out industry forward.
+This repostitory is dedicated to innovative applications of artificial intelligence in construction industry, to help move our industry forward.

 ## RFI Recommender System: